Dog Hailed A Hero For Waking Up Family, Alerting Them To House Fire

 Firefighters said the dog woke up the homeowners Monday night along Neerwinder St in Germantown.
 There was no smoke in the house, so the fire alarms hadn’t activated.

-All four people inside the home got out safely, but the flames caused an estimated $425,000 in damage.
+All four people inside the home got out safely, Rodriguez alerted her sleeping husband and two adult sons, but the flames caused an estimated $425,000 in damage.

+“Seeing everything you have worked for burning down in minutes, that was the sad part,” Rodriguez said.

+Days after the fire the family is still grateful, and all safe including Max.
+But their cat Lucy is still missing, she made it out the night of the fire but hasn’t been seen since.

 Investigators said the fire started in the metal flue and fireplace of the home.